ntua-unit-of-control-and-informatics/D-PINNs/README.md

 The [forward_problem](forward_problem) folder contains the code to reproduce the results of the forward problem.

-Both folders provide a practical demonstration of how D-PINNs can be applied to solve inverse and forward problems in the context of pharmacokinetic modeling.

 - `PK_system_for_forward.py`: implements the pharmacokinetic model, exactly as `PK_system_data_generation.py`.

 - `forward_D-PINN.py`: Implements the training of D-PINN, ut this time the parameters of distribution of the kinetic parameters are fixed to their original values.